Tokyo and Japan on the whole have four distinct seasons and the impression you'll get can be completely different depending on when you arrive.

 When the plum trees start to blossom in late February or early March, it's the first sign that spring has arrived.
 The weather can be unstable in early spring, as there is an old saying that season has "three cold days and four warm ones"

-In April, it's not uncommon to see the highs climbing above 20C(68F) making for a pleasant day outside.
+In April, it's normal for the highs to climb above 20C(68F) making for a pleasant day outside.
 However you may want to avoid travel around Apr 29 - May 5 which is the long holiday period locally called "Golden Week".
 Virtually the entire nation travels during this period when planes and trains become packed.
-Hotel prices will also shoot up and you may be standing in lines for hours to get to your destined attraction.
+Hotel prices will also skyrocket and you may be standing in lines for hours to get to your destined attraction.
 Car travel should be avoided - a drive to the Mt Fuji area from Tokyo can take 5-6 hours for example, double or triple the normal times!
-Things relax considerably after the Golden Week is over so if you can avoid this period, the spring is no doubt the best season to travel..
+Things relax considerably after the Golden Week is over so if you can avoid this period, the spring is no doubt the best season to travel.

 SUMMER

 Great weather continues until early June when the rain season called Tsuyu arrives.
-It can rain the entire day for a week without any sunshine and the humidiy can stay above 90% making for unpleasant conditions.
-For example in 2017, June saw 20 days with precipitation.
+It can rain the intermittently for few days straight and the humidity can stay above 90% making for unpleasant conditions.
 By early to mid July, just when the schoolkids enter summer break, the Tsuyu is finally over and summer is officially here.
 While there are many festivals and fireworks shows in the summer, you may find that the climate is similar to that of a tropical area such as Singapore or Bangkok.
 The temperature sometimes reaches 35c (95F) and remains above 25c (77F) even in the nighttime.
 You may want to plan some indoor activities such as shopping or a visit to the museums during the daytime to avoid the heat.

 AUTUMN

 In September, things finally start to cool down a bit, and conditions should be preferable for sightseeing.
-However you do need to watch out for typhoons that occasionally make landfall during this time of the year although the storms usually pass through quickly without causing any serious damage.
+However you do need to watch out for typhoons that occasionally make landfall during this time of the year although the storms usually pass through quickly.
+In recent years the rail operators tend to halt operations entirely when a storm is approaching.
+The announcement will be made 1-2 days before, so look out for notices.
+Communicate with hotel or tour operator staff if you see a storm approaching and seek information if you have doubts.
+The typhoon season continues through early November.

-By November, the leaves will start to turn colors in the areas up north such as Nikko and Hakone but it is usually not until the first week of December when you can see like the photo to the left in central Tokyo.
+By November, the leaves will start to turn colors in the areas up north such as Nikko and Hakone but it is usually not until the first week of December when you conditions reach the peak at locations in central Tokyo.

 WINTER